 Elizabeth Guffey, Professor of Art & Design History, State University of New York at Purchase, is the author of Retro: The Culture of Revival (Reaktion Books, 2006), editor of the journal Design and Culture (Bloomsbury) and her latest book is Posters: A Global History (Reaktion Books, 2015).
-The latter is a serious analysis of the poster phenomenon that addresses the past and future of a venerable form.
-I asked Guffey to talk about why this book and this time in the poster’s history.
+The latter is a serious analysis of and deep dig into the poster phenomenon that addresses the past and future of this venerable form.
+I asked Elizabeth Guffey to talk about why this book and this time in the poster’s history.

 Why did you do a book on Posters, a theme that has been addressed in so many ways before?